CCC Events

 August 24-25, 2022 · The Watergate Hotel

-At this workshop, participants will investigate ways to improve the design and uptake of hardware security mechanisms.
-In addition to looking at traditional technical solutions, the workshop will also considers new mechanisms to incentivize designers, system integrators, and users to create and maintain security of their systems.
-The workshop will bring together hardware and software security experts and economists and experts in devising and implementing governmental policies.
+At this workshop, participants investigated ways to improve the design and uptake of hardware security mechanisms.
+In addition to looking at traditional technical solutions, the workshop also considered new mechanisms to incentivize designers, system integrators, and users to create and maintain security of their systems.
+The workshop brought together hardware and software security experts and economists and experts in devising and implementing governmental policies.

 Artificial Intelligence / Operations Research Workshop II